hlflanagan/fedidcg/Federated Identity Community Group Charter.md

 text using the [Decision Process](#decision) described above.
 The decision on whether to adopt the amended charter is made by conducting a 30-day vote on the proposed new charter.
-The new charter, if approved, takes effect on either the proposed date in the charter itself, or 7 days after the result of the election is announced, whichever is later.
+The new charter, if approved, takes effect on either the proposed date in the charter itself, or seven days after the result of the election is announced, whichever is later.
 A new charter must receive 2/3 of the votes cast in the approval vote to pass.
 The group may make simple corrections to the charter such as